LeoH1310/HeRo_KY-040/README.md

 * Allows the usage of one or more encoders
 * Usable on every GPIO pin

-## Basic Knowledge and Spezial Thanks
+## Basic Knowledge and Special Thanks
 This library is based on the experiences and knowledge of John Main.
 He made a really good job explaining the possibility of how immediately tame the really noisy encoder KY-040.
-So if you are interested in how it works exacly have a look at his website: https://www.best-microcontroller-projects.com/rotary-encoder.html
+So if you are interested in how it works exactly have a look at his website: https://www.best-microcontroller-projects.com/rotary-encoder.html

 ## Installation
 I recommend you to use pip to install this library.
 Just run the following command: